Azraelbazrael/monster_puzzlers/DOCUMENTATION.md

 	rand_point = tiles_in_room.pick_random()

 ```
-This block of code also demonstrates that at the end of a level the array containing each position is cleared in order to ensure any one of the items generated isn't put in an impossible positon.
-Like the comment implies there are some flaws with this system, mainly that I can't control what goes where yet in case I really didn't want something to be some place.
+<p>This block of code also demonstrates that at the end of a level the array containing each position is cleared in order to ensure any one of the items generated isn't put in an impossible positon.
+Like the comment implies there are some flaws with this system, mainly that I can't control what goes where yet in case I really didn't want something to be some place. </p>

 ## Main

 ## Interactable Items

 ## Enemies